 Healthy eating can feel like a minefield, especially as all of us are so busy and wearing a number of different hats and fulfilling a lot of different roles at once.
 Whether it’s home schooling the kids, or taking work meetings over Zoom, or cleaning up after everyone, by the time it’s 6pm making a carefully balanced meal often seems impossible.

-While, all of us want to embrace healthy eating, because we know it’s good for us, very few of us have time or the money to hire a personal chef to carefully balance each and every meal.
-So where do we start if we want to embrace good health, without the hassle?
+While all of us want to embrace healthy eating, because we know it’s good for us, where do we start if we want to embrace good health, without the hassle?
 And, can we still eat chocolate if that’s what we fancy?

 The good news that the answer to all of these question is ‘absolutely’.
 It’s not just about food, true health is also about loving and caring for yourself says Karen Cummings-Palmer.